algorealmInc/SwarmNL/research.md

 - **`confirmations`**
   Relevant for `strong consistency` synchronization models, this field tracks the number of confirmations received from nodes in the network.
 Data is only moved from the transient replication buffer to the primary public buffer for application consumption once the configured confirmation threshold is met.

+#### Configurations
-Replication is configured by important primitives that dictate the behaviour of the nodes in the network and network at large.
-These settings are considered below:
+Replication is governed by key primitives that define the behavior of individual nodes and the network as a whole.
+These settings are detailed below:
 ```rust
    ///` Enum containing configurations for replication.
    #[derive(Clone, Debug)]